 2. Use a system

 The good news is, you don’t have to just wing it when it comes to scheduling your time.
-The Eisenhower Priority Matrix and the Pomodoro Technique are just two popular examples of systems for managing your time.
+The time management matrix and the Pomodoro Technique are just two popular examples of systems for managing your time.

 3. Prioritize important tasks